eclipse/packages/homepage/_packages/cloud2edge/installation.md

 other name as well.

 {% clipboard %}
+NS=cloud2edge
-kubectl create namespace cloud2edge
+kubectl create namespace $NS
 {% endclipboard %}

-Next, install the package to the name space using Helm
+Next, install the package to the name space using Helm.

+{% variants %}

+{% variant NodePort %}
+Kubernetes variants like *kind* or *Minikube* do not support exposing service endpoints via load balancers out of the box.
+Instead, services are exposed via *NodePorts*.

 {% clipboard %}
+RELEASE=c2e
-helm install -n cloud2edge c2e eclipse-iot/cloud2edge
+helm install -n $NS $RELEASE eclipse-iot/cloud2edge
 {% endclipboard %}

-and follow the instructions on screen regarding installation progress and next steps.
+{% endvariant %}

+{% variant LoadBalancer %}
+Managed Kubernetes variants usually support exposing service endpoints via load balancers on public IP addresses.
+To install the Cloud2Edge package using load balancers, run the following command:

+{% clipboard %}
+RELEASE=c2e
+helm install -n $NS --set hono.useLoadBalancer=true --set ditto.nginx.service.type=LoadBalancer $RELEASE eclipse-iot/cloud2edge
+{% endclipboard %}
+{% endvariant %}

+{% endvariants %}

 ## Ready to run

-Once the packages pods are all up and running, you can start using the package's services.
+Once the package's pods are all up and running, you can start using its services.
-For an initial walk-through of the functionality [take a tour](../tour) of the Cloud2Edge package ...
+The easiest way of getting to know the Cloud2Edge package is by [taking a little tour](../tour).

 {% endcapture %}